Trump, allies praise Syria strikes as Moscow seethes - Journal du Cameroun

-US President Donald Trump and his allies in Britain and France on Saturday hailed their joint surgical strikes in Syria over the regime’s alleged use of chemical weapons, and warned Damascus that another such attack would be met with renewed firepower.
+US President Donald Trump and his British and French allies on Saturday hailed their joint strikes in Syria in response to its alleged use of chemical weapons, warning Damascus that any repetition would be met with renewed firepower.

+Hours later, the allies signaled their resolve to return to diplomacy, launching a new bid at the United Nations to investigate the chemical weapons attacks.

+They circulated a joint draft resolution at the Security Council that also calls for unimpeded deliveries of humanitarian aid and enforcement of a ceasefire and demands that Syria engage in UN-led peace talks, according to the text obtained by AFP.

-The narrowly targeted pre-dawn operation, which took aim at three chemical weapons facilities, earned quick scorn from Russia, but Moscow’s push for condemnation of the strikes at the UN Security Council fell far short.
+The narrowly targeted pre-dawn military operation, which took aim at three alleged chemical weapons facilities, earned quick scorn from Russia, but a push by Moscow for condemnation of the strikes at the Security Council fell far short.

-Trump and his allies ordered the rapid-fire overnight mission in response to a suspected chemical weapons attack a week ago on the rebel-held town of Douma that left more than 40 people dead.
+Trump and his allies ordered the mission in response to a suspected chemical weapons attack a week ago on the rebel-held town of Douma that left more than 40 people dead.

 Washington believes both sarin and chlorine were used in the April 7 attack, a senior US administration official told reporters on Saturday.

-Both the regime of Syria’s Bashar al-Assad and its ally Russia have denied all responsibility.
-Moscow slammed the “aggressive actions” of the Western coalition, but has not yet responded militarily.
+Both the regime of Syria’s President Bashar al-Assad and its ally Russia have denied all responsibility.
+Moscow slammed the “aggressive actions” of the Western coalition but has not yet responded militarily.

 “I spoke to the president this morning and he said: ‘If the Syrian regime uses this poisonous gas again, the United States is locked and loaded,'” Haley said at emergency Security Council talks.